almaan/genetech/README.md

 Instead the focus is to understand what type of data one could get out of variant analysis and GWAS analysis.
 If you want later to use the code, you will be able to run it.

-In the second part of the lab we will explore RNA-seq data analysis.
-After the first publication in 2009 (Wang et.al) this method has allowed researchers to study gene expression in RNA level introducing a baseline for methods developed after like single cell RNA-seq and spatial transcriptomics.

-In this part we will identify differentially expressed genes of different kinase inhibitors in treated mice tumors.
-We will use DESeq2 for differential gene expression analysis, visualise the results with heatmap and identify some of these genes.

 ### Hand-in

-You will hand in two different .html files, one for each part.
+You will hand in one knitted html file in Canvas latest one week after the lab.
-Remember to change the author information before handing in the labs.
+Remember to change the author information before handing in the lab.

 ## Lab 3 | Single Cell RNA-seq analysis
 **Main Responsible TA:** Ludvig Larsson<br>